fhawas87/Super-Calculator/README.md

 The project was about solving 10 math problems.
 Each function in my code is called with the problem I had to solve.
 For each problem there was 2 tests running.
 First test was easy to pass basically in every problem, but the second, one had some extra testes and difficult inputs.
+For example 65 bit numbers for "Count_Set_Bits" function or very big numbers for "Prime_Check" function.
+And also very restrictive time limits.

+My best execution time was 2.121 s on the stos page.

-On the Stos page my which is "Student Assignment Testing and Assessment Systemfinal" result was 95% and I was also, exempted from defending this project and from the exam of basics of programming subject.
+On the Stos page which is "Student Assignment Testing and Assessment Systemfinal", my result was 95% and I was also, exempted from defending this project and from the exam of basics of programming subject.

 The only 1 of 20 tests I couldn't pass was 13th test because of its time limit and huge inputs given.
 It was about,